stephanievance29/numeric-string-recursion/README.md

 # numeric-string-recursion
-Print all possible combinations of a numeric string in Python
+Print all possible combinations of a numeric string in Python using recursion

 The numeric string will be passed in via command line